Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Convergence analysis

 The proof then follows from continuity of \(f\) and the fact that the inner product vanishes, since both \(y^k\) and \(\bar y^k\) converge to \(y^\star\). \end{proof}

 In the remainder of this section, we delve into the proof of \cref{thm:main}.
 We begin by establishing \cref{thm:main:C}, which addresses the unconstrained-like setting where all three lemmas introduced above are directly applicable.
-Despite the simplifying assumptions, this part of the proof is the most technically involved.
+As also apparent from the proof outline of \cref{sec:outline}, despite the simplifying assumptions, this part of the proof is the most technically involved.
 Once established, the general result in \eqref{eq:main:inf}, and ultimately \cref{thm:main:zone}, will follow as comparatively simpler corollaries.